 Since there are many benefits of mathematics for life, mathematics should be the important subject to be taught in schools, and also should be one of the most favorite subjects for the students.
 However, it turns out that mathematics is not the students' favorite subject after all.
 The results of a preliminary study by interviewing a few Junior High students, some students think that mathematics is an appalling subject, hard to understand, and taught in monotony.
-They believe that studying mathematics ware oring.
+They believe that studying mathematics was boring.

-Geometry is a part of mathematics which deals with the shape and size of an object of thas regularity.
-The purpose of learning geometry at school as reported by Thomas [3], such (a) to develop spatial awareness, intuition and the ability to visualize geometry; (b) To provide the breadth of experience 2pth in the geometry of two-dimensional space and 3-dimensional; (c) To develop knowledge and understanding and the ability to use the properties and geometry theorem; (d) to encourage the development and use of conjecture, deductive reasoning and evidence; (e) To develop the application of geometry skills through modeling and problem solving in the real world; (f) to develop the use of ICT skills in the context of geometry; (g) to ensure a positive attitude towards mathematics and; (h) to develop an awareness of the historical and cultural heritage of geometry in society and contemporary applications of geometry.
-However some testimony from the field showed that the results of learning geometry, ranging from elementary to university level [4] while Syahputra's [5] statement that students find many difficulties to understans object or image wake geometry.
+Geometry is a part of mathematics which deals with the shape and size of an object that has regularity.
+The purpose of learning geometry at school as reported by Thomas [3], such (a) to develop spatial awareness, intuition and the ability to visualize geometry; (b) To provide the breadth of experience both in the geometry of two-dimensional space and 3-dimensional; (c) To develop knowledge and understanding and the ability to use the properties and geometry theorem; (d) to encourage the development and use of conjecture, deductive reasoning and evidence; (e) To develop the application of geometry skills through modeling and properties solving in the real world; (f) to develop the use of ICT skills in the context of geometry; (g) to ensure a positive attitude towards mathematics and; (h) to develop an awareness of the historical and cultural heritage of geometry in society and contemporary applications of geometry.
+However some testary only from the field showed that the results of learning geometry in Indonesia remain low because there are many students who have difficulty in learning geometry, ranging from elementary to university level [4] while Syahputra's [5] statement that students find many difficulties to understans object or image wake geometry.